Are you ready to learn the best-kept secrets to keeping your employees happy and motivated at the office?

 Staff members who believe their concerns matter will feel appreciated, which in turn will lead them to value your patients and take greater pride in their work.

 When was the last time you put yourself in the shoes of one of your frontline staff to experience what they go through on a daily or hourly basis?
 How about sitting in your waiting room to feel what it’s like from a patient’s point of view?

 First off, taking an interest in what your employees do and attempting to do it yourself will have you soaring on their appreciation and adoration meter.
 These kinds of actions help build a heap of long-term goodwill and loyalty.
 Moreover, the occasion can provide you with an incredible social media opportunity.
 Treat your patients and fans to pictures of you at the reception desk welcoming patients and taking appointments over the phone.
-We know from firsthand experience working with medical practice clients the importance patients place on the quality of service they receive over the phone and what a sensation these kinds of social posts can generate.
+From firsthand experience working with medical practice clients, we know the importance patients place on the quality of service they receive over the phone and what a sensation these kinds of social posts can generate.

 An orthopedic surgeon client of ours did just that.
 Leaving the comfort of his examination room, he spent an hour listening in on calls in the practice call center.
-The experience allowed him to understand what his employees go through on a daily basis, recognize process improvements, and boost employee engagement.
+The experience allowed him to understand what his employees go through daily, recognize process improvements, and boost employee engagement.
 We showcased his experience in social media to the delight of his patients and his greatest supporters.

 4. Go, Team!

 One of the best ways to revitalize your employees is by scheduling regular team-building activities.
 Team-building promotes bonding, strengthens loyalty, and boosts morale.

 Here are some tried and true ways to enhance teamwork: